MicrosoftDocs/msix-docs/msix-src/package/signing-package-device-guard-signing.md

 # Sign an MSIX package with Device Guard signing

 > [!IMPORTANT]
+> Microsoft Store for Business and Microsoft Store for Education will be retired in the first quarter of 2023.
+You can continue to use the current capabilities of free apps until that time.
+For more information about this change, see [Evolving the Microsoft Store for Business and Education](https://aka.ms/windows/msfb_evolution)

+> [!IMPORTANT]
 > [Device Guard Signing Service v2](/microsoft-store/device-guard-signing-portal) (DGSS v2) is now available.
 >
 > May 2021 -